 Why do you often see your dad in your high school cafeteria?
 It's part of his job!!!

-You can still trust him in that "Yes."
+You can still trust God in that "Yes."
 You can know that he is doing things you can't understand or see.
-You know that pain is not the enemy, sometimes it's the most powerful agent of growth.
+You know pain is not the enemy, in fact sometimes it's the most powerful agent of growth.
 You have to be willing to get out of the way of what God is doing, even though you don't understand it, and even though you know it's going to hurt, and even though you don't know how it's going to end.

 We need to decide that if God asked our kids to die as martyrs we could step out of the way and let it happen.
 We could say "Yes" to that.
 It's not melodramatic to say that.
 It's right.
 Your kids are not your own, they are God's.
 You are God's.
 He deserves our obedience and trust even when it's hard.

 Choose to fear the right things.